Beatrice Chebet

+Early life and junior career

+Chebet was born on 5 March 2000, the daughter of Francis and Lilian Kirui.
+While at primary school, she raced in 5000 m events, and went on to attend Saramek Secondary School, Londiani, graduating from there in 2013.
+She joined the Lemotit Athletics Club in November 2016.

 In June 2018, at the age of 18, Chebet won the Kenyan Under-20s 5000 metres.
 A month later at Tampere 2018, she became the first Kenyan woman and the first non-Ethiopian since 2006 to win the 5000 m title at the World U20 Championships in Athletics.

 At the 2019 World Cross Country Championships, the top three athletes in the women's U20 race – Chebet and the Ethiopian duo of Alemitu Tariku and Tsigie Gebreselama – were all awarded the time of 20:50 as they finished together.
 Tariku was initially announced as the winner, with Gebreselama awarded silver.
 However, after the photo finish footage was reviewed Chebet received the gold medal.
-Also 2019, she won the Kenyan U20 National Cross Country Championships.
+During the same year, Chebet won the Kenyan U20 National Cross Country Championships.

+Senior career

+2022–2023

-Her best success of 2022 came in July at the World Championships in Eugene, Oregon, where she claimed the silver medal for the closely-run 5000 m race with a time of 14:46.75 behind Gudaf Tsegay in 14:46.29 and ahead of Dawit Seyaum (14:47.36).
+At the 2022 World Championships in Eugene, Oregon, Chebet claimed a silver medal in the 5000 metres, with a time of 14:46.75 behind Gudaf Tsegay in 14:46.29 and ahead of Dawit Seyaum (14:47.36).